FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression

 \subsubsection{Encoder: Prithvi-EO-2.0-600M Vision Transformer}

 This primary function of this module is the feature extraction task.
-This large-scale geospatial foundation model is based on the Vision Transformer (ViT) architecture and pre-trained on a large global dataset of satellite image sequences using masked autoencoding.
+This large-scale geospatial foundation model is based on the Vision Transformer (ViT) architecture and pre-trained on a large global dataset of satellite image sequences using masked autoencoding—a self-supervised learning technique where the model learns to reconstruct hidden portions of an input image to understand underlying spatial structures.
 It provides a powerful and generalized understanding of Earth observation data.
 The process of encoding is as follows:

 \textbf{Input and Patch Embedding:} The model input is in the form 30-channel multi-temporal image tensor of shape $[B, 30, H, W]$.
 This input is first divided into a grid of non-overlapping 14 $\times$ 14 patches.
 A 2D convolution is then applied to flatten each patch and project it into an embedding space.